brandongregory/dndhelp/src/5e-character-creation/party-roles.md

 #### Is a Blaster Fun?

 Blasters are great at doing damage and can have a huge impact in a party.
-Any class can take down a single opponent, but if you're facing 5 smaller opponents, even dedicated damage-dealers like Fighters can struggle.
+Any class can take down a single opponent, but if you're facing 5 smaller opponents, even dedicated damage dealers like Fighters can struggle.
 That's where you shine.
 Opening combat with a well-placed Fireball is both fun and impactful.
 This is one where playing with miniatures or a virtual tabletop can make things much more fun, as enemy placement makes a big difference for blasters.

 #### Good Blaster Classes

-Cleric, Sorcerer, Wizard top the list, all of which can make excellent Blasters.
+Cleric, Sorcerer, and Wizard top the list, all of which can make excellent Blasters.
 Druids and Warlocks can be built to be Blasters, but don't have as many options as the top-tier Blasters.
-Past that, a few odd subclasses, like the Artillerist Artificer, get some blasting spells, but bear in mind that half-casters get spells much later in the game than full casters.
+Past that, a few odd subclasses, like the Artillerist Artificer, get some blasting spells but bear in mind that half-casters get spells much later in the game than full-casters.
 That coveted Fireball spell may be a bit underwhelming if you're getting it at level 9 rather than level 5.

 For some more detailed build information, check out my article on [Blaster Casters in DnD 5e](/5e-build-guides/blaster-caster-builds/).